Insight Course: Lesson Three

 Take a minute now to think about it.
 Are you willing to change those relationships?
 Do you know that you have choice and that you alone can change and invite deeper connection into all your relationships?

-We invite you to consider how you can let go of blame and open to deeper, more meaningful connections in all relationships in your life.
-Miracles happen when we set our will in motion and hold firm to the intention to support all around us.
+Yet in all relationships in your life, even the challenging ones where you might need to keep physical distance, we invite you to consider how to let go of blame and open to deeper, more meaningful connections.
+Miracles happen when we set our will in motion and hold firm to our intention to love and support all around us.

 Taking this further, what might happen if a person chose to take responsibility not only for everything in their personal life, but even for everything in other people's lives?
 This may sound strange, yet the below article shows how miracles blossomed when one caring individual had the courage to take responsibility to a greatly expanded level.
 Please read this inspiring article before moving on.